ramirosen/SnmpReset/README.md

 In order to reset the SNMP counters, simply run: insmod snmp_reset.ko

+In order to build for Fedora 22, you nead to run: make EXTRA_CFLAGS=-DF22

 If you uncomment the line "#define F20" in snmp_reset.c, the kernel module will built succesfully under